EngineerBetter/k8s-is-not-a-paas/README.md

 This diagram is licensed with Creative Commons By-ShareAlike International 4.0.

+## Engineer's Caveat

-_The diagram was exported from Google Slides, so apologies for the awful SVG markup._
+The diagram was exported from Google Slides, so apologies for the awful SVG markup.